wermos/blog/_posts/2022-08-30-gsoc-what-is-my-work.markdown

 ## Alternate Project Description

 The above description might be a little terse for some people.
-The way I like to explain it to people is as follows:
+This is the way I like to explain it to people:

 CERN generates a lot of data from its LHC experiments.
 For this reason, they have a lot of software projects that do data analysis and simulation.
 The ACTS project is one such software package which does track reconstruction.